 Surveys of young people tend to show that about 60 per cent of those who have tried illegal drugs have used cannabis only, while 5-10 per cent have used other drugs than cannabis only.
 Amphetamines used to be the second-most common drug type, but they now share second place with ecstasy.
-Illegal use of pharmaceuticals (most often sedatives/tranquillisers), however, is as common as use of ecstasy and amphetamines.
+Illegal use of pharmaceuticals (most often benzodiazepine-type sedatives/ tran-quillisers), however, is as common as use of ecstasy and amphetamines.

 In school and conscription surveys, current use (30-day prevalence) has largely followed the same trends as lifetime prevalence.
-One exception is ninth-year pupils, where current use has not fallen in the 2000s but was 4 per cent in 2005.
-In the same year's study of upper-secondary pupils, 6 per cent of males and 3 per cent of females claimed to have used illegal drugs in the past few days.
+One exception is ninth-year pupils, where current use has not fallen in the 2000s but has been 3-4 per cent in the past two years.
+During the same period in the survey of upper-secondary pupils, 4 per cent claimed to have used illegal drugs in the past 30 days, with prevalence being higher for male pupils.
 These are relatively high levels.
 According to the survey of 16-24-year-olds, current use peaks at around the age of 21.

-The most recent survey of adults - a postal survey of 18-84-year-olds carried out in 2004 - shows that 12 per cent have tried cannabis at least once, corresponding to about 825 000 people in the age range in question.
-Among 18-29-year-olds, one-fourth of men and one-fifth of women claimed to have tried cannabis.
-In this age group, last-year prevalence of cannabis was 9 per cent for men and 5 per cent for women, as compared with 3 per cent for men and 2 per cent for women in the entire population studied.
+The most recent survey of adults - a postal survey of 16-84-year-olds carried out in 2006 - shows that about 10 per cent have tried cannabis at least once, corresponding to over 700 000 people in the age range in question.
+Among 18-29-year-olds, about one-fourth of men and one-fifth of women claimed to have tried cannabis.
+In this age group, last-year prevalence of cannabis was 8 per cent for men and 4 per cent for women, as compared with 2 per cent for men and 1 per cent for women among all respondents.